6 Common Field Hockey Injuries

 Field hockey first aid kit

-If in the unfortunate case that nobody is around to help you attend to an injury then the POLICE Principle (Protection, Optimal Loading, Ice, Compression and Elevation) is a good guideline
+If you are medically trained then the POLICE Principle (Protection, Optimal Loading, Ice, Compression and Elevation) is a good guideline.

 PEACE & LOVE (Protection, Elevation, Avoid anti-inflammatories, Compression, Education, Load, Optimism, Vascularisation and Exercise), can also be quite helpful for managing the injury until someone can take a proper look at it and assess your injury.

-If you are a sports medicine professional then you might benefit from our Sports First Aid Kit approved by GB Hockey - for more information please visit our Sports First Aid Kits and the relevant Sports First Aid Kit contents buyer's guide.
+If you are a sports medicine professional then you might benefit from our Sports First Aid Kit approved by GB Hockey - for more information please visit our Sports First Aid Kits and the relevant Pitch Side First Aid Kit guide.

 Wearing protective gear is one of the most important parts of reducing your chances of picking up an injury while playing hockey, face gear is of course the most important but shin guards, padded hand protectors, gum shields/mouthguards and the Goalkeeper's kit are equally instrumental in properly protecting yourself from the ball or hockey sticks.